timescale/docs.timescale.com-content/getting-started.md

 # Getting Started

-A TimescaleDB behaves in many respects like a standard PostgreSQL database.
+A TimescaleDB database behaves in many respects like a standard PostgreSQL database.
 It:

-- Coexists with other TimescaleDBs and PostgreSQL databases on a PostgreSQL server.
+- Coexists with other TimescaleDB databases and PostgreSQL databases on a PostgreSQL server.
 - Uses SQL as its interface language.
 - Contains standard database objects like tables, indexes, and triggers.
 - Uses common PostgreSQL connectors to third-party tools.

-The way the database accomplishes this synchronicity is through its packaging as a PostgreSQL extension, whereby a standard PostgreSQL database is transformed into a TimescaleDB.
+The way the database accomplishes this synchronicity is through its packaging as a PostgreSQL extension, whereby a standard PostgreSQL database is transformed into a TimescaleDB database.

 <img class="main-content__illustration" style="width: 100%" src="//assets.iobeam.com/images/docs/illustration-hierarchy.svg" alt="hierarchy illustration"/>